mr-amirfazel/mr-amirfazel/README.md

 # I am Amirfazel
 student at CE AUT
 grind greed
-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on Front-End development.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript,Bootstrap
 - ⚡ Fun fact: you cant buy a new mirror .all of them are used
 -  😄 Pronouns: Thamoores,Student,Programmer,Magus
 -  never A master always a learner